JessFarron/README-generatorP/Develop/generated README/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Installation instructions
-Installation instructions
+f
 ## Usage
-Usage instructions
+f
 ## License
-    This project is covered under the MPL2.0 license.
+    This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.
 ## Contributors
+f
 ## Testing
-Testing instructions
+f
 ## Questions
-Please send your questions here mail to: [jessamesan@hotmail.com](jessamesan@hotmail.com?subject=[GitHub]%20Dev%20Connect) or visit [github/JessFarron](https://github.com/JessFarron).
+Please send your questions here mail to: [f](f?subject=[GitHub]%20Dev%20Connect) or visit [github/f](https://github.com/f).